French horn: Orchestra and concert band

 The horn is most often used as an orchestral and concert band instrument, with its singular tone being employed by composers to achieve specific effects.
 Leopold Mozart, for example, used horns to signify the hunt, as in his Jagdsinfonie (hunting symphony).
 Telemann wrote much for the horn, and it features prominently in the work of Handel and in Bach's Brandenburg Concerto no. 1.
 Once the technique of hand-stopping had been developed, allowing fully chromatic playing, composers began to write seriously for the horn.
 Gustav Mahler made great use of the horn's uniquely haunting and distant sound in his symphonies, notably the famous Nachtmusik (serenade) section of his Symphony No. 7.

 Many composers have written works that have become favorites in the horn repertoire.
 These include Poulenc (Elegie) and Saint-Saëns (Morceau de Concert for horn and orchestra, op.
 94 and Romance, op.
 36).
 Others, particularly Wolfgang Amadeus Mozart, whose friend Joseph Leutgeb was a noted horn player, wrote extensively for the instrument, including concerti and other solo works.
 Mozart's A Musical Joke satirizes the limitations of contemporary horn playing, including the risk of selecting the wrong crook by mistake.

 The development of the valve horn was exploited by romantic composers such as Bruckner, Mahler, and Richard Strauss, whose father was a well-known professional horn player.
 Strauss's Till Eulenspiegel's Merry Pranks contains one of the best known horn solos from this period, relying on the chromatic facility of the valved horn.
 Schumann's Konzertstück for four horns and orchestra is a notable three-movement work.
 Brahms had a lifelong love-affair with the instrument, with many prominently featured parts throughout his four symphonies.
-However players today typically play Brahms on modern valved instruments.
+Despite his use of natural horns in his work (e.g., Horns in B♮ in the second movement of his Symphony No. 2), players today typically play Brahms's music on modern valved instruments.